cmrockwell/sling-whiteboard/saml-handler/README.md

 ## Features
-Sling applications to authenticate users against Identity Providers (idp) such as Keycloak or Shibboleth using SAML2 protocols.
+Sling applications to authenticate users against Identity Providers (idp) such as Keycloak or Shibboleth servers

 Synchronize user management based on the SAML2 Assertion and OSGi bundle configs
   - Create the user upon successful IDP authentication